LinhTran00/ai201-project1-unofficial-guide-starter-v2026/criteria.md

 **Why this target:**
 <!-- What did your distances look like when you set the cutoff in Milestone 4?
-     Was there a clean gap, or did the two groups overlap? -->
+     Was there a clean gap, or did the two groups overlap? --> I don't have my distances yet since this is written before Milestone 4, but out-of-scope questions should be obviously unrelated to a set of regional travel guides, so I expect the gate to catch most of them without much trouble.

 ---

 ## 4. Something about your chunks
-At least 4 of 5 sampled chunks are over 180 characters long and end on a completed sentence, with no thought cut off mid-way at either boundary.
+At least 4 of 5 sampled chunks are over 71 characters long and end on a completed sentence, with no thought cut off mid-way at either boundary.

 <!-- YOU WRITE THIS ONE.